GCPins/cscope/README.md

 DOWNLOAD COMPLETED BUILDS AT:
 https://quantiset.itch.io/cscope

-Won the "Wild Card" award.
+Winner of the "Wild Card" award.

-DIstributed under the GPL License.
+Distributed under the GPL License (see "LICENSE.GPL").